IntentArchitect/Docs/articles/code-management/how-to-configure-code-management-csharp/how-to-configure-code-management-csharp.md

     }
     ```

-    And the Code Automation wanted to add inheritance to the `BaseClass` class, then it will add it:
+    And that Code Automation wanted to add inheritance to the `BaseClass` class, then it will add it:

     ```cs
     public class MyClass : BaseClass